cmpitg/scripts/README.md

   [no1wantdthisname](https://launchpad.net/~no1wantdthisname/+archive/ubuntu/openjdk-fontfix),
   in [Rc shell](http://plan9.bell-labs.com/sys/doc/rc.html).

-* `local-port-open-p` - Check if a local port is open, returning 0 if it is and 1 otherwise, in SH.
+* `local-port-open-p <port>` - Check if a local port is open, returning 0 if it is and 1 otherwise, in SH.

+* `sbcl-cmpitg-slime <port> ...` Start a SBCL Slime on a bunch of ports with Tmux;
+  if called with no argument, use port 4005, in Rc shell.